Tampa, FL

 A Step-By-Step Look at Your Surgery

-We begin with a consultation to talk about your concerns and get a full medical history.
+We begin with a consultation to discuss your concerns and obtain a full medical history.
 We’ll examine the structure of your eyelids and discuss whether an upper eyelid lift, lower eyelid surgery, or a combination of both is right for you.
 If necessary, we may recommend additional treatments, such as a brow lift or laser treatments.
 You’ll also receive pre-operative instructions and have a chance to ask any questions about the procedure or recovery.

 A blepharoplasty is performed as an outpatient procedure.
 This can be performed at an outpatient surgical center or in the office setting.
 The procedure can be performed either with IV twilight anesthesia or with a local anesthetic.
 Upper and lower eyelid blepharoplasty are both performed as outpatient procedures.